The Student Room GroupThe Student Room Group

 About University of Birmingham

-UCAS Code: B32
+UCAS code: B32

 The University of Birmingham offers a dynamic student experience in the UK’s lively second city.
 With over 300 societies, 57 sports clubs, and career-focused courses, students have the opportunity to discover new experiences, develop a range of skills and make friends for life.
 Our dedicated support services, accommodation options, and a welcoming campus offer students a positive environment.
 Birmingham’s diverse community and great transport links make it an exciting place to live.